57blocks/website-article/articles/Our Guide to Modern Front-End Build Pipelines/README.md

 ## Using Linters and Formatters

 Linters and formatters such as [ESLint](https://eslint.org/), [Prettier](https://prettier.io/), and [Stylelint](https://stylelint.io/) help enforce consistent coding styles and catch potential errors before they become problems.
-Spend your team’s time reviewing code and approaches, not formatting issues.
+Spend your team's time reviewing code and approaches, not formatting issues.
 And spend less time on issues related to tiny bugs that could have been avoided.
 Integrating these tools into your build pipeline can:

 +   **Improve Code Quality:** Automatically catch syntax errors, potential bugs, and performance issues.
 +   **Enforce Coding Standards:** Ensure a consistent coding style across your team, making the codebase easier to read and maintain.